ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Matching a Reference Value against the Accepted Claims Set {#sec-match-one-ref-val}

-This section describes how a Reference Value is matched against evidence in the Accepted Claims Set.
+This section describes how a Reference Value is matched against Evidence in the Accepted Claims Set.
 If any part of the processing indicates that the Reference Value does not match then the remaining steps in this section are skipped for that group.

 A Reference Value consists of an `environment-map` plus a `measurement-map`.
 In the